The Customer Is Always Right. Except When They Won't Wear A Mask

 They fume and rage and demand their rights.
 Sometimes they even get violent.

-In the age of COVID-19, most people practice social-distancing guidelines when they go into stores and restaurants, putting on masks and standing 6 feet behind other customers.
+In the age of COVID-19, most people practice social distancing guidelines when they go into stores and restaurants, putting on masks and standing 6 feet behind other customers.

 Still, there are the nightmare customers — those who refuse to comply.